-This said, have you noticed that some betterments have come at a cost for the environment or society, and we are collectively paying that price?
-For example, soil erosion or waterways contamination from chemical crop fertilizers meant to enhance soil productivity.
+Certainly, many achievements and improvements of our quality of life have shown the power of the human mind.
+Yet we are increasingly aware that some betterments have come at a cost for the environment or society, and we are collectively paying the price, for example, soil erosion or waterway contamination from chemical crop fertilizers meant to enhance soil productivity.
 The human-centric paradigm that we collectively adopted and believe has begun to show some shortcomings, inviting us to revisit our place and role in the larger ecosystem.